 The trading of issuers listed on National Security Exchanges such as the New York Stock Exchange (“NYSE”) and the NASDAQ Stock Market (“NASDAQ”) are exempt from State Blue Sky laws that govern secondary trading.
 Notwithstanding the fact that companies quoted on the OTC Markets must comply with State Blue Sky laws and investors in OTC Markets issuers must comply with the rules applicable to resales for the securities they purchase in Regulation A Offerings.

-Regulation Tier 1 v Tier 2 –State Blue Sky Compliance in Regulation A Offerings
+Regulation A Tier 1 v Tier 2 –State Blue Sky Compliance in Regulation A Offerings

-There are two offering tiers in Regulation A+ and each is treated differently under both SEC and State Blue Sky laws.
+There are two offering tiers, Tier 1 and Tier 2 in Regulation A+ and each is treated differently under both SEC and State Blue Sky laws.

 Regulation A+ Tier 1 provides an exemption from SEC registration, which allows an issuer to raise up to $20 million in a 12-month period.
 Tier 2 of Regulation A increases this amount to $50 million in a 12-month period.
 An issuer proposing less than $20 million securities can choose to continue under Regulation A+’s Tier 1 or Tier 2 so long as they comply with the applicable requirements.